It’s called the “last great Colorado ski town,” but Crested Butte is also worth a visit after the snow melts.

 Watch the Sun Set From the Sky

 Even after the ski slopes close down, the mountain doesn’t.
 Throughout the summer, you can take a chairlift ride up the Crested Butte Mountain.
 The most scenic time of day is when the sun sets.
-Take the Twilight Ride on the Red Lady Express chairlift on Wednesday and Friday nights and watch the sun set from the sky.
-Twilight lift tickets include a drink and are offered most of the summer, but weather also can affect that.
+Take the Twilight Ride on the Red Lady Express chairlift on select evenings during the summer and watch the sun set while you are in the sky.
+Twilight lift tickets typically include a drink and are offered most of the summer, but weather also can affect that.

 Other lifts run throughout the summer, too.
 If a noon ride better fits your schedule, hop on the Silver Queen lift, get off at the peak and have a picnic with amazing views.
 Make sure you pack your camera.
 These snaps will be frame-worthy.